QingliangLi/d3workshop/README.md

 ```

 ## Exercise #1
-Lets review what we've learned with an exercise.
+Lets try to apply what we've learned so far with an exercise.

-Go into the exercise_1 folder in the code repository and open up exercise_1.js.
-Upon running this on a server you should see:
+Go into the `exercise_1` folder and open up `exercise_1.js`.
+Change the url to `localhost:8000/exercise_1`.
+You should see a horizontal bar chart like this:
 ![Starting graph for exercise #1](img/exercise1.png)

-Our goal is to transform this horizontal bar chart into a vertical bar chart with the number values outside of the bars.
-So, something like this:
+The goal of the exercise is to transform this horizontal bar chart into a vertical bar chart with the number values outside of the bars:
 ![Ending graph for exercise #1](img/exercise1_sol.png)

-To approach this we can split it up into a couple steps:
+To approach this,  we can split it up into a couple steps:

 1. Switching from a bar chart horiziontal to vertical is essentially changing the scaling of the axes.
-Try using scaleBand for x and scaleLinear for y and change the ranges appropriately.
+Try using `scaleBand` for x and `scaleLinear` for y and change the `range` appropriately.

-2. Next we must switch the range of data in the domain.
+2. We must switch the range of data in the `domain`.
 How should we do that?

-3. We also have to consider how the rectangles are appended.
-What is the new height and width?
-What is the new x and y?
+3. We also have to consider how the rectangles were specified.
+What is the new `height` and `width`?
+What is the new `x` and `y`?

 4. Lastly position the bar labels accordingly.

 ## Animating the graph